Banner image placeholder

 My Teaching Portfolio

 This website showcases materials from my academic work, including my publications and presentations, a selection of actual and future course materials, and my teaching philosophy.
-My career goal after receiving my doctorate is to become a professsor.
-I welcome any questions or feedback about these materials, my work, or my climate research.
+My career goal is to become an instructor or professsor.
+I welcome any questions or feedback about these materials, my work, or my research.

 Thank you for reading!